zhangtimothy/CPRT-Release/README.md

-# CPRT-Release
-Chess: Personalized Repertoire Tool
+# Chess: Personalized Repertoire Tool

 Hi!
 This is an application intended to help with creating, memorizing, and gradually expanding your opening repertoire.